Publication and Dissertation Costs at Dickinson

 Special application instructions for just this program:

-- Applications can be submitted as expenses occur throughout the year, but please submit all expenses for a single project at the same time.
+- Applications are accepted on a rolling basis, but please submit all expenses for a single project at the same time.

 - Your application should include a cover sheet, budget, and a full description of the expenses requested.
 Documentation from the publisher detailing the expenses is expected.
 (See Application Process).

-- Please note that funds are not unlimited in this category, and it is in your best interest to apply in advance.
+- Please note that funds are not unlimited in this category, and it is in you must apply in advance.

 For instructions on submitting receipts, please click on the "Expense Reporting" menu button.